Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Skew Howe duality: classical case

 Next, we decompose the categories $\cO^{\mathfrak{q}_{\underline{k}}}_{\leq m}(n)$.
-Although we will refer to this as a block decomposition, this is not completely correct as the subcategories might decompose further, but it is a decomposition by central character.
+Although we will refer to this as a {\it block decomposition} and to the summands as {\it blocks}, this is not completely correct as the subcategories might decompose further, but it is a decomposition by central character.

-\begin{remark} Note that two $\mathfrak{q}_{\underline{k}}$-dominant weights give rise to parabolic Verma modules with the same central character iff they are in the same Weyl group orbit with respect to the dot-action.
-After adding $\rho$ this corresponds to usual Weyl group orbits.
-Then two weights lie in the same orbit iff the multiplicity for each half-integer $\frac{1}{2},\ldots,m-\frac{1}{2}$, up to sign, agrees in the two weights and the multiplicities of negative integers have the same parity. \end{remark}